kafka, kraft, zookeeper, migration, cluster-management

 Document the new operational procedures for the KRaft cluster

-Governance platforms can streamline this validation process by providing visual confirmation of cluster state, metadata consistency across brokers, and historical tracking of configuration changes before and after migration.
+Platforms like Conduktor can streamline this validation process by providing visual confirmation of cluster state, metadata consistency across brokers, and historical tracking of configuration changes before and after migration.
+Conduktor's monitoring capabilities help teams quickly identify any discrepancies in topic configurations, ACLs, or quotas that may have occurred during the transition.

 Summary